-Saving paper by using pre-printed stationery for examination purpose 10) Increasing the Research Activities of the Staff and Students of the College As against 17 Papers presented at National and International Seminars and 16 publications in Peer Reviewed Journals in 2012 - 2013, this year 21 Papers were presented at National and International Seminars and 32 papers were published by Faculty members.
-All students of the TYBA Psychology Special Class undert Research Projects and worked on them as part of their F Methodology Paper. • The students of Business Entrepreneurship published a monograph titled 'Empresario' - a compilation of Entrepreneurial Exercises given to them.
-A Seminar entitled 'Perspectives on Labour was organised by the Department of Economics and Business Economics and a P.G.
-Seminar 'The Politics of Power' was organised by the English Department.
-These Seminars invited resource persons with expert domain knowledge.
-Academic Calen dar of the year as AnnexureI attached 2.15 Whether the AQAR w vas placed in statutory body Yes No Management Syndicate Any other body Provide the deta ails of the action taken As mention ed in 2.15
+10) Increasing the Research Activities of d) 21 Papers were presented at National and International Seminars and 32 papers were published by Faculty members. the Staff and Students of the College e) All students of the TYBA Psychology Special Class undertook live of the conege Research Projects and worked on them as part of their Research Methodology Paper. f) A Seminar entitled "Economic Reforms in India: Agenda, Challenges and Opportunities was organised by the Department of Economics and Business Economics. g) A symposium entitled "THE FEMININE FRONTIER" was organized by the English Department. h) A National Seminar was organized by the Sociology and Psychology Department on "INTERDISCIPLINARY APPROACH TO RESEARCH & TEACHING IN SOCIAL SCIENCES" These Seminars invited resource persons with expert domain knowledge.
+Academic Calen ndar of the year as AnnexureI attached 2.15 Whether the AQAR v was placed in statutory body Yes No Management Syndicate Any other body Provide the det ails of the action taken As mention ned in 2.15